LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

-``lgtdoc/xml`` sub-directory in the Logtalk installation directory contains the XML specification files described above, along with several sample XSL stylesheet files and sample scripts for converting XML documenting files to several formats (e.g. reStructuredText, Markdown, HTML, and PDF).
+``lgtdoc/xml`` sub-directory in the Logtalk installation directory contains the XML specification files described above, along with several sample XSL stylesheet files and sample scripts for converting XML documenting files to several formats (e.g., reStructuredText, Markdown, HTML, and PDF).
 For example, assume that you want to generate the API documentation for the ``types`` library: